yeshealer/circles-of-peace/README.md

 --
 What we want, before 2022 ending is wrapping up the token research and engineering for incentive tokens @ [Optimistic Flow of Peace](https://expressionsofpeace.org/an-optimistic-flow-of-peace.png).

-And as of 2023, initiate a Decentralized Exchange for those incentive tokens and for Circles for Impact, define quite bunch of tokens of abstract type $cause, for the actual funding of those projects. (eg. $food $education $air $water ..)
+And as of 2023, a Decentralized Exchange will be initiated for those incentive tokens and for Circles for Impact, and a set of crypto tokens of abstract type $cause will be defined and minted, for the actual funding of those projects. (eg. $food $education $air $water ..)

  They could have been only one token, called $impact, but what we want is not that.
 We'd like to observe this diversity of challenges, and of course, see how needs interrelate and that being kept as measurable as possible.